CTPSSTAFF/cmp-perf-metrics-doc/Calculation_of_Metrics.md

 1. processing performed in Google BigQuery
 2. processing peformed in a 'desktop' database

-The job of phase \(1\) is, essentially, to 'boil down' the data to the point that it is small enough to be processed in a 'desktop' database.
+The job of phase 1 is, essentially, to 'boil down' the data to the point that it is small enough to be processed in a 'desktop' database.
-While moving the final phase processing into a 'desktop' database may not be required froma a purely theoretical point of view, it has been done in the past to help reduce BigQuery costs - particularly when the CMP project and Data Resources budgets were under great stress.
+While moving the final phase processing into a 'desktop' database may not be required from a a purely theoretical point of view, it has been done in the past to help reduce BigQuery costs - particularly when the CMP project and Data Resources budgets were under great stress.